Margaret Bonds: Life

-Family background and life
+Family background

-Margaret Jeanette Allison Majors was born on March 3, 1913, in Chicago, Illinois.
+Margaret Jeanette Allison Majors was born in Chicago, Illinois on March 3, 1913.
 Her father, Monroe Alpheus Majors, was an active force in the civil rights movement as a physician and writer.
-His work included the founding of a medical association for black physicians who were denied membership in the American Medical Association on the basis of race.
+His work included founding a medical association for black physicians who were denied membership in the American Medical Association on the basis of race.
 As an author, Majors is known for his book, Noted Negro Women: Their Triumphs and Activities (1893), and for his work as editor of several African-American newspapers.
-Her mother, Estelle C. Bonds, was a church musician and member of the National Association of Negro Musicians.
-She died in 1957.
-Margaret was close to both of her parents; their influence in her life is undoubtedly clear in her own work as a musician.
+Her mother, Estella (Estelle) C. Bonds, was a church musician and member of the National Association of Negro Musicians.
+She died in 1952.

-In 1940, Margaret Bonds married Lawrence Richardson (1911-1990), a probation officer, after moving to New York City in 1939.
-The couple later had a daughter, Djane Richardson (1946-2011).
-When Bonds passed away on April 26, 1972, in Los Angeles, California, she was survived by her husband, daughter, and sister.
+When her parents' troubled marriage was annulled in 1919, young Margaret's last name was changed to her mother's maiden name, Bonds.
+Despite the end of her parents' marriage, Margaret continued to stay in touch with her father, who, in 1920, wrote the first nursery rhyme storybook for African-American children called First Steps and Nursery Rhymes; he dedicated it to 7-year-old Margaret.

-Childhood and background info
+Childhood

-In 1917, when she was four years old, Margaret's parents divorced.
-She grew up in her mother's home and was given her mother's maiden name, Bonds.
-Bonds grew up in a home visited by many of the leading black writers, artists, and musicians of the era; among houseguests were sopranos Abbie Mitchell, and Lillian Evanti, and composers Florence Price and Will Marion Cook, all of whom would become influential to her future musical studies and career.
-Bonds showed an early aptitude for composition, writing her first work, Marquette Street Blues, at the age of five.
-Her first musical studies were with her mother, who taught Margaret piano lessons at home.
+As a child, Margaret Bonds studied piano under the Coleridge Taylor Scholarship, which was awarded to her by the Coleridge Taylor School of Music, where her mother worked as an educator for 20 years.
+During this time, she, at the ages of both 8 and 9 years old, won piano scholarships from the Chicago Musical College.
+Margaret's piano teachers up until the age of 13 included Estella Bonds, Martha B. Anderson, and Tom Theodore Taylor.
+At 13, she began studying with William Levi Dawson and Florence Price.
+Margaret's mother often hosted other Black musicians, artists, and writers in her home.
+Among those included Abbie Mitchell, Lillian Evanti, and composer Will Marion Cook, all of whom would become influential to her future musical studies and career.

-Bonds worked as an accompanist for dances and singers in various shows and supper clubs around Chicago; she also copied music parts for other composers.
+By October 1939 Margaret Bonds, realizing that she wanted to be a published composer (a problem because there were relatively few music publishers in Chicago), moved to New York.
+On her twenty-seventh birthday (March 3, 1940), she married Lawrence Richardson, a probation officer, after moving to New York City in 1939.
+The couple later had a daughter, Djane Richardson.
+Bonds died on April 26, 1972, in Los Angeles, California.